 Sus (Sustain)- Sets the held amplitude voltage following Att and D/R phases (key held).

-The Polymoog Resonators section is one of its most unique features.
+The Resonators section is one of the original instrument's most unique features.
 It consists of three state-variable filters in a parallel configuration.
 The parallel routing means the signal is split and runs into all three filters with their collective outputs summed together.
 Cranking up the Emph controls (aka, resonance) for each band can create three individual "peaks" or resonances, hence the "resonator" name.

 Low: 60 - 300 Hz